buildit/gravity-metalsmith-seed/docs/getting-started.md

 preinstalled on mac) which start with the word `npm`.
 Those commands start different processes which you will need to develop and run your site.

+## Installation
+Some information on installing the dependencies and using npm commands.
+- Install
+  - Node JS
+    - Using NVM
+    - Using a package

+## Running the site
+- What it means to run the site locally
+- How to run the site locally

+## Making changes
+### Change the site's name and config
+- Steps to change the site's name and configuration
+### Create a new page
+- Steps to create a new page
+  - Create html file in `pages/` folder
+  - Linking to block content within frontmatter
+### Add images and other content
+- Steps to add static assets and images
+- Steps to add markdown content

+## Publishing the site (Deployment)
+- What you need to deploy
+- (?)
+Best practises such as CI/CD

+## Where to go from here
+- Further reading
+- Other topics that might be important
+- How to get help

 [tech docs]: tech.md
 [gravity home]: https://github.com/buildit/gravity-ui-sass
 [metalsmith home]: https://metalsmith.io/